SolsticeSpectrum/mcgui-de/src/security/proxy.md

 4. If successful, the backend server accepts this connection as if it came from the legitimate proxy, bypassing intended security measures.

 This vulnerability exists because the backend servers don't have a foolproof way to verify that the incoming connection is genuinely from the authorized proxy server.

+For Velocity spoof however, the attacker has to know the secret key which is not optional so as long as the key isn't leaked, modern forwarding stays a safer alternative to BungeeGuard which can be bypassed without knowing it's secret.